syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/06.images/docs.en.md

 ## Overview

 SysEleven provides and maintains a set of images in the SysEleven Stack.
 As soon as vendors publish new images, we will verify their origin, test them and publish them automatically.
+This means that we only publish images that are correctly signed.
 We don't make any changes in vendor images, to keep checksums intact.
 That allows our customers to validate image origin if needed.

 You can view and manage images both via the OpenStack API and CLI, as well as using the [Dashboard (GUI)](https://cloud.syseleven.de/).